BeipDev/BeipMU/Documentation/CommandLine.md

 If there is an autolog setup for the puppet/character that was stopped, this will start the autolog again.

+## /capturecancel
+Usage:

+    /capturecancel

+Cancel any spawn capture in the current window.
+Useful if your spawn gets stuck capturing and your 'stop capture' trigger isn't working properly yet.

 ## /char
 Usage: